goosehub/writings/how_to_consume_an_http_api.md

 ## In Conclusion

 Building something until it works and forgetting about it is rarely an option when depending on an API.
-You'll need a robust system that works on zero trust, the ability to listen for and react to issues, and active monitoring and diligence.
+You'll need a robust system that works on zero trust, comprehensive logging, the ability to listen for, and react to issues, and active monitoring and diligence.
 It might be work, but I promise you it's less work than acquiring a billion users, building a video library of petabytes, or mapping the earth.

 ## Picture Idea